burragedanielle/Studio-Ghibli-GIF-Finder/README.md

 # Studio Ghilbi GIF Finder

-Find GIFS from your favorite Studio Ghibli movies with the Studio Ghibli GIF Finder.
+Find GIFS from your favorite Studio Ghibli movies in seconds with the Studio Ghibli GIF Finder.

 ### Background